-Some offenses make the student bar- able when working in a patient care facility.
+Some offenses bar the student from working in a patient care facility.
 NTC will take the following steps whenever a student has a background check that indicates a discrepancy:

 NTC will make every effort to inform students that have charges on their background check that it may hinder their opportunity to attend clinical sites and/or obtain licensure/credentials in their designated field.
 NTC will take the following steps to inform students about the background check policy: